 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son, who in unity with the Father and the Son is worshiped and glorified, who has spoken through the prophets.
 We believe in one holy Christian and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
-We look for the resurrection of the dead and the life $\dagger$ of the world to come.
+We look for the resurrection of the dead and the life \dagger of the world to come.
 Amen.

-HYMN OF THE DAY 2 "Savior of the Nations, Come"
+HYMN OF THE DAY 14 "Arise, O Christian People"